 With a focus on elegant and sophisticated cuts, Bondi Born was designed for both form and function—and their one-pieces are some of the most stunning around.
 Think pared-back and sleek silhouettes, cut and crafted from superior performance materials that feel just as good as they look.
 If you like to feel (and look) like million dollars when you hit the sand, Bondi Born is for you.
 Shop here.

 For a classically refined and minimal aesthetic, Matteau is the perfect option if you’re looking to add to the foundational pieces of your swimwear wardrobe.
 Alongside their signature earthy tones, this season they've intro'd a sweet bubblegum pink.
-Shop here.
+Shop a selection here.

 Designed and made to order in Western Australia, Palm Swimwear is all about timeless style and design.
 Ethically made from recycled Italian ECONYL fibres, these swimsuits are created to be worn and enjoyed season after season.
 Shop here.

 With a celebrity following (think Sofia Richie and Kim Kardashian) and an affordable price point, AEXAE is known for its simple and versatile designs.
-With endless cuts and styles to choose from your only issue will be deciding which one to add-to-cart.
+With endless cuts and styles to choose from your only issue will be deciding which one to add to cart.
 We love the new season Bottega Veneta-inspired green.
 Shop here.

-Image credit: FELLA, Peony, Bond-Eye, Cotton On, Sauce Swim, Bamba, Net-A-Porter, Sir The Label, Ephemera, Sommer Swim, FELLA, Bondi Born, The Fold, Matteau, Palm Swimwear, Aexae Swim, P.E Nation
+Image credit: Form and Fold | Peoony | Sauce Swim, Peony, Bond-Eye, Andie Swim, Baiia, Jets, Sir, Zimmermann, Cotton On, Rebecca Vallance, Form and Fold, Sauce Swim, Bamba, Christopher Esber, Ephemera, Sommer Swim, FELLA, Bondi Born, Matteau, Palm, AEXAE, P.E Nation

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.